 - Set house rules: Be clear about certain things that won’t be tolerated in the house (12).
-Make sure it applied to all members of the family, including the adults.
+Make sure it applies to all members of the family, including the adults.
 For instance, if empty plates are to be placed in the kitchen sink after a meal, each family member must observe the rule.
 You can also set rules for turns for playing with a toy, using an object, or any other privilege for the child.
 These rules must be observed with no exceptions.

 - Let kids brainstorm together: Let children develop ideas to solve a situation (13).
 Encouraging children to think of solutions promotes responsible behavior.
 If they find it difficult or are stuck at some point, give them ideas and encourage them to discuss.
 This problem-solving attitude will help children a lot in the long run (14).

 If the children often squabble, become aggressive almost every time, and your consistent efforts do not seem to cause any difference, you may seek help from others.
 You can speak to the children’s grandparents for assistance or solutions.
 You may also seek help from the children’s pediatrician, family friends, teachers, and other parents.